 Vacancies

-• Working For: Yuan Yang MP (Earley and Woodley)
+Working For: Yuan Yang MP (Earley and Woodley)

-• Location: Earley and Woodley Constituency
+Location: Earley and Woodley Constituency

-• Length of Contract: Permanent
+Length of Contract: Permanent

-• Working Pattern: Full time (1.0) or Part time (0.8) available.
-Hybrid and flexible working also available to fit around other commitments.
+Working Pattern: Full time (1.0) or Part time (0.8 or 0.9) available.

 About the role

+Previous political experience is not necessary; we are more interested in your emotional intelligence, strategic thinking, and your ability to take initiative and responsibility for your own projects.
 We are particularly keen to solicit applications from those from underrepresented backgrounds in politics such as women, people of colour, and those with current or previous caring responsibilities.

 A day in the life of our new team member might look like this:

-Key responsibilities
+Potential responsibilities

-Constituency Support Assistant
+Constituency

 • Coordinate constituency meetings, surgeries and events